Ryan Greenspan

 Ryan Greenspan (born February 25, 1982, Sebastopol, California, United States) is an American Professional Paintball player.
 Greenspan is a founding member of the professional paintball team San Diego Dynasty, and with that team has won more professional tournaments than any other team in the history of the sport.
 Greenspan resides in San Diego, California, which is the team’s current headquarters.
-Currently Dynasty is wears blue uniforms with a Japanese styled, blue dragon.
+Currently, Dynasty wears blue uniforms with a Japanese-styled blue dragon.

 In 2010 Greenspan was awarded “Ambassador to the Sport” at the Australian Masters in Sydney, Australia.

 Early career

 Greenspan, in his amateur days played on three teams, Outta Control, KAPP Factory, and his most notable team, the Ironkids with teammates Oliver Lang, Alex Fraige, and Yosh Rau.
 In 2000, at age 18, Greenspan and teammates Alex Fraige, Yosh Rau, Brian Cole, and Kenny Chaimberlan won the largest prize in paintball history at the time, five Ford Mustang cars, the prize purse was valued at over $85,000.
 This was the turning point in his career before going Pro.

 At the end of the 2000 season, Greenspan went Pro and co-founded team San Diego Dynasty.